Hermann the German, Glass Mosaic Artist, Piano Teacher, Social Lights, Cross Country Skiing

 September 26, 1897

-Open Saturdays and Sundays in May, September and the first three weekends in October.
+Saturdays and Sundays in May and September.
+Fridays, Saturdays and Sundays the first 3 weekends in October

 Admission: $3.00 per person, ages 5 and under are free with paying adult.
-Children under 16 years of age must be accompanied by an adult.
+An adult must accompany children under 16 years of age.